LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \Phi\U \alpha : V\U \alpha \xrightarrow{\sim}\Phi(V\U \alpha).\end{align}$$
 </div>

-And where for compatibility, we impose that for each $\alpha,\beta$, the function
+And where for compatibility we impose that for each $\alpha,\beta$ the function

 <div>